Mongolian Blue Trail to Spiritual Shaman Tour

 Khorgo-Terkhiin Tsagaan Lake National Park

-Arrive in a beautiful freshwater lake Terkhiin Tsagaan (White Lake) surrounded by extinct volcanoes at an altitude of 2.060 meters above the sea level.
-Explore the lake and its vicinity areas.
+Arrive at a beautiful freshwater lake, Terkhiin Tsagaan (White Lake), surrounded by extinct volcanoes at an altitude of 2.060 meters above sea level.
+Explore the lake and its surrounding areas.
 Hike to Khorgo Uul volcano (2.965m) from the northeast shore of the lake.
 Visit caves on the way.
 (B/L/D)

 in the camp 2-3 hour